fanluo12/LC/TwoPointers/README.md

 For 27,
 Use left pointer and right pointer all starts at 0 since nums length could be 0 and 1.
-While loop right until length, if right position is not val, switch left and right and update left++
+While loop right until length, if right position is not val, switch left and right and update left++ For 80,
+Use left = 0 and right = 0 as poiner.
+While loop through right pointer.
+If left < 2 or left - 2 element != right, swap left and right and update left

 ## 28. Find the Index of the First Occurrence in a String
 For loop through string, for each index initiate main string pointer and substring pointer.
 While main string[pointer1] == substring[pointer2] we update two pointers and check if substring pointer reaches end